List of inactive United States Navy helicopter squadrons: Utility (HU) and Combat Support (HC) squadrons

 In addition to HC-9, HC-85 was also a Navy Reserve squadron.
 Those Navy Reserve squadrons are listed in the "U. S. Navy Reserve Squadrons" section at the end of the article.

 There are six disestablished squadrons and one deactivated squadron listed below.
 There are also six entries listing former designations of currently active squadrons.

 Note: The parenthetical (1st) and (2nd) appended to some designations in the tables below are not a part of the squadron designation system.
 They are added to indicate that the designation was used more than once during the history of U.S. Naval Aviation and which use of the designation is indicated.
 Absence indicates that the designation was used only once.

 Helicopter Utility Squadron ONE / Helicopter Combat Support Squadron ONE:

 Established on 1 April 1948 as HU-1 and redesignated HC-1 on 4 July 1965.
-Disestablished on 29 April 1994.
 Provided plane guard detachments to aircraft carriers and utility and logistics helicopter detachments for the Pacific Fleet.
 Helicopter Light Attack Squadron THREE (HAL-3) was established from an HC-1 detachment on 1 Apr 1967 and HC-3 (vertical replenishment-VERTREP), HC-5(1st) (Light Airborne Multi-Purpose System-LAMPS) and HC-7 (Combat Search and Rescue-CSAR) were established from HC-1 detachments on 1 September 1967.
 Operated as an H-3 FRS from 1989 to 1993.
+Disestablished on 29 April 1994.